ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - For non-trivial changes, you can choose to be part of the highlighted changes.
-- Please make
-  sure to add some short tutorial, asciinema, or how-to-use for highlighted items.
+- Please make sure to add some short tutorial, asciinema, or how-to-use for highlighted items.
 - Please add your name in parentheses and italics to every contribution, i.e., syntax: "*(<myname>)*".
+  Note: No change is irrelevant but similar contributions might be summarized shortly before the release.

 <<`scripts/generate-news-entry`>>